1991–92 Chicago Blackhawks season

-Offseason
+Off-season

 Following the Blackhawks implosion in the first round of the 1991 playoffs, it was no surprise Mike Keenan made some major changes.
-The offseason saw the Hawks make a series of trades that parted ways with Doug Wilson, Troy Murray, Dave Manson, Wayne Presley, Adam Creighton, Steve Thomas, and Greg Millen.
-In return the Hawks added Brent Sutter, Steve Smith, Bryan Marchment, and Brad Lauer.
+The off-season saw the Blackhawks make a series of trades that parted ways with Doug Wilson, Troy Murray, Dave Manson, Wayne Presley, Adam Creighton, Steve Thomas and Greg Millen.
+In return the Hawks added Brent Sutter, Steve Smith, Bryan Marchment and Brad Lauer.

-NHL Draft
+NHL draft

 Regular season

-Following their President's Cup level play the prior year, the 1991-92 regular season was disappointing second-place finish with only 87 points (19 less than the prior year).
+Following their Presidents' Cup level play the prior year, the 1991-92 regular season was disappointing second-place finish with only 87 points (19 less than the prior year).
 The Blackhawks did, however, make the playoffs for their 23 consecutive season.
 The Blackhawks had the most power-play opportunities in the NHL, with 467.

 Offensively, the Hawks were led by center Jeremy Roenick in goals (53), assists (50) and scoring (103).
 This was Roenick's first of three straight 100 point seasons.
 Steve Larmer was second on the team in goals (29) and points (74).
 Chris Chelios was second on the team in assists (47) and tied with Steve Smith for the lead in goals (9) by a defenseman.
 Mike Peluso only played in 63 games, but was able to accumulate 408 minutes in the penalty box breaking Dave Manson's record.

 Ed Belfour's multiple trophy season the year before virtually continued into the 1991–92 season despite being a contract holdout to begin the season.
-He also missed a brief spell in the second half of the season due to personal reasons.
+He also missed a brief spell in the second half of the season for personal reasons.
 This enabled Dominik Hasek to show flashes of the brilliance that would later define his Hall of Fame career.
-Hasek earned All-Rookie honors with a 10-4-1 record and a 2.60 GGA, while Belfour was 21-18-10 with a 2.70 GGA.
-The Hawks tried to get former first-rounder Jimmy Waite going during Belfour's holdout absence, however he could only produce a 4-7-4 record and a 3.69 GGA.
-Raymond LeBlanc, the ex-Team USA goalie, played one game in net, allowing only 1 goal in a win versus the San Jose Sharks.
+Hasek earned All-Rookie honors with a 10–4–1 record and a 2.60 GGA, while Belfour was 21–18–10 with a 2.70 GGA.
+The Hawks tried to get former first-rounder Jimmy Waite going during Belfour's holdout absence, however he could only produce a 4–7–4 record and a 3.69 GGA.
+Raymond LeBlanc, the ex-Team USA goalie, played one game in net, allowing only one goal in a win versus the San Jose Sharks.